nishio/langbook/README.rst

 Alexander Hart, thank you for your great commitment on translation.

-Camilet Cooray, Rodrigo Senra, thank you for reviewing.
+Camilet Cooray, Rodrigo Senra, thank you for reviewing drafts.